Retirement is dead - long live career transition

 Five key ingredients for Full Time Living

-We have interviewed over 100 people in different stages of their transition to life after work.
-We’ve also talked to experts, and read the latest academic research, in gerontology, psychology, health and wellness, education, creativity, longevity, purpose and happiness.
+We have interviewed over 100 people in different stages of their transition to the next chapter of their lives after established long-term careers.
+We’ve also talked to experts, and read the latest academic research in gerontology, psychology, health and wellness, education, creativity, longevity, purpose and happiness.

-We’ve been inspired by the stories that have been shared with us and thrilled by the honesty and passion of in sharing their stories with us.
+We’ve been inspired by the people we’ve met around the globe and thrilled by the honesty and passion in sharing their stories with us.

 All of this research has unearthed five common themes, which seem to be integral to living a fulfilling and exciting life.
 We’ve called these the Five Key Ingredients for Full Time Living.